sadponyguerillaboy/everymac-scraper/README.md

 # everymac-scraper

 Python script that creates a comprehensive `json` database of all items listed on everymac.
-Only to be used for ethical, archival, educational and non-commercial projects.
-Any other usage is not condoned.
-Everymac is already a free to use repository for the community resulting from countless hours of hard work.
-Be respectful.
+Please review everymac's [Terms of Use](https://everymac.com/articles/admin/termsofuse.html).
+It prohibits the scraping of content.
+By using this software, the user takes full responsability for their actions.
+Please refer to the license.
+This software was developed purely as a proof of concept for educational purposes.

 __Requirements:__
 ```